ScottG489/scottg489.github.io/src/content/posts/google-drive-api-with-node-js.md

 image: img/gdrive_node.png
 date: 2020-10-26T04:44:48Z
 draft: false
-excerpt: A complete guide starting from scratch to create a Node.js application that can interact with your personal Google Drive
+excerpt: A complete guide, starting from scratch, to create a Node.js application that can interact with your personal Google Drive files
 tags:
   - Google Drive
   - Node.js